using rules in a healthy way

 Example: Michelle: “I don’t have as many friends as some of the other girls in class.”

 You’re allowed to have ideas on how you wish to present yourself in this world and how you want to be seen.
 However, those ideas are not always possible as we are complex beings living in a complex world.
-Remember to be forgiving of yourself and that the perceptions of others don’t have to be yours, too!
+Remember to be forgiving of yourself and that the perceptions of others does not also have to be yours!

-People let us down at times and that can be frustrating.
+People let us down at times, and sometimes you might do things that you later regret.
 It is reasonable to be disappointed or annoyed when this happens.
-However, if you have very strong “shoulds” about how people should behave, you may end up blaming people for their actions.
-For example, “They should do the right thing!”, or perhaps, “They should’ve known how that would make me feel!”
+However, if you have very strong ‘shoulds’ about how people should behave, you may end blaming people for their actions.
+For example, “They should do the right thing!”, or perhaps, “I should do the right thing!”.

 The problem with blaming is that it makes you feel angry and frustrated, but it doesn’t solve the problem.
+In the end, it is a waste of your energy.
 Even if other people are at fault, telling yourself that they should not be this way doesn’t change the situation—it just makes you feel bad.
-Think about how you can express your frustration with the person without blaming them.
-Communicating effectively can help narrow down possible miscommunications and can help you clearly state your needs and views.
-Being mindful of your tone and how you deliver that message will also increase the likelihood that your conversation will end on a positive or constructive note.
-To learn more about conflict resolution, check out our Resolving an Argument article.

 You can avoid getting upset in all sorts of situations by learning to think flexibly.
 This means learning to prefer things to be a certain way, but accepting that situations will not always be the way we would like them to be.
 Often times, life affords us a learning moment or the opportunity to have patience and forgiveness when things don’t go our way, and that’s okay.

 Try it out!
-Try to identify any “shoulds” that cause you to feel bad and change that should into a preference.
+Try and identify any “shoulds” that cause you to feel bad, and change that should into a preference.

 Information for this article was provided by: